 In the past, the horses have overpopulated the island.
 They are often removed from the island and placed with private owners, and they tend to adapt quite well to domestication, possibly because of the large amounts of tourists who come to the island each year to observe them and enjoy being close to them.

 Otherwise, a federal program has been in place on the island since 1994.
 Males are sterilized after breeding once so that the gene pool remains diverse, but the population is kept at sustainable levels.

 If you've ever gone bird watching, you know how fun it can be to watch birds interact with each other and see their beautiful plumage through binoculars.
 If this sounds like fun to you, you will enjoy this aspect of Assateague island.
 It serves as a wildlife refuge for many gulls, terns, and waterfowl.
 During a typical trip to the island, you're likely to see such beautiful birds as the snowy egret, the great blue heron, and even the gorgeous osprey.

 Wild Horses Embody Freedom

 I have been lucky enough to have enjoyed many trips to Assateague Island ever since I was little.
 If you are ever in the vicinity, I highly recommend that you go.
 It is inexpensive, the scenery is beautiful, and you can enjoy camping on the beach and waking up to find a horse grazing just outside your tent.

 Horses are large, strong, and beautiful animals.
-They have been romanticized about in many stories.
-There is something so majestic and beautiful about seeing a wild horse running through the waves with its pack.
-It is the embodiment of freedom.
+They have been romanticized in many stories.
+There is something so majestic and beautiful about seeing a wild horse running through the waves with its pack—it is the embodiment of freedom.